mikaelkrief/VSTS-Extension-ScrumReport/ScrumReport/readme.md

-#Welcome to Visual Studio Online Extensions!
+#Welcome to Scrum Report Visual Studio Team Services Extensions!

 ###This project template was put together to help you get started quickly with VSO extension development.
 The following components are included: